NINAD-17/Data_Structures_and_Algorithms/[05] Strings/readme.md

 cin >> name;
 ```

-**REMEMBER: Whenever we take input then automatically at the end of input compiler automatically adds a character to the (end + 1) position called NULL character `('\0')`.** It's ASCII value is zero and we use it as a terminator.
+**REMEMBER: Whenever we take input then automatically at the end of input, compiler automatically adds a character immediately after the last character of the string literal called NULL character `('\0')`.** It's ASCII value is zero and we use it as a terminator.
 So that we know that where the string ends.
 Example:
 input -> 'Taehyung'
 ```